Cancer Registration

 Tragically, due to poverty and the lack of available health services, 80% of cancer patients in developing countries present with advanced cancers.
 For these patients the only option is pain relief and palliative care.
 But, because pain treatment and palliative care are not priorities for their governments, healthcare workers often do not receive the necessary training to provide these services, nor are permitted to supply the pain-relieving drugs that we take for granted.
 As a consequence, terminally ill cancer patients and their families have to endure terrible suffering before death comes.

-The Palliative Care Access Programme (PAX) is building sustainable palliative care programmes in India and Nepal.
+The Project Hospice Nepal is building sustainable palliative care programmes in India and Nepal.
 It provides professional training to health care workers and is dedicated to increasing the availability of pain-relieving drugs like morphine.
 Your support will help reduce the suffering of terminally ill cancer patients being cared for in our programmes.

 The Palliative care programme in Nepal and India.
 Beneficiaries are local healthcare workers.
 Your money will be used to help provide training on palliative care and pain relief to local nurses and doctors.